riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/principles/20_the_viewmodel/the_viewmodel.md

 # The ViewModel

-In this lesson we're going to build a simple calculator and for that you are gonna need a rudimentary understanding of the [MVVM pattern][mvvm].
+DotVVM is said to use the [MVVM] pattern, but what does that even mean?
 MVVM stands for Model-View-ViewModel, which means that the app is divided into 3 kinds of objects:

 ## Models